 Unmanned Aircraft System (UAS) - the unmanned aircraft and all of the associated support equipment, control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the unmanned aircraft.

-Example uses: private individuals flying strictly for hobby or recreational purposes.
-Users must not be compensated and flights must not support commercial activities.
+Example users: private individuals flying strictly for hobby or recreational purposes.
+Users must not be compensated, and flights must not support commercial activities.

 Example activities: Flying for fun, educational purposes, amateur photography

-Example uses: Realtors, insurance companies, utility companies, professional photographers
+Example users: Realtors, insurance companies, utility companies, professional photographers

 Example activities: property inspections, commercial photography, commercial videography, aerial surveying

 Public Safety and Government

 Example users: state and local agencies, law enforcement, fire departments

 Relevant Wisconsin State Statutes